Google AdSense is one of the easiest ways to make money online even if you are getting started with online businesses or you are already a pro.

 What is Google AdSense?

-Google AdSense is a program run by Google (as you might have guessed) that allows bloggers and other publishers to serve (display) advertisements on their blogs (or platforms) and get paid by Google when visitors (to your blog) interact with the ads in certain ways.
+Google AdSense is a program run by Google (as you might have guessed) that allows bloggers and other content publishers to serve (display) advertisements on their blogs or websites and get paid by Google when visitors (to the blog or site) interact with the ads in certain ways.

 The AdSense ads you can place on your blog include text, image, video, or interactive media ads.